g0v-data/g0v-hackmd-archive/notes/y26ic05SRtyLcIrLpgGPFw.md

 | USB-cable A-male – mini B male 1.8m 5-pin     | [Link](https://www.electrokit.com/en/product/usb-cable-a-male-mini-b-male-1-8m-5-pin/)     | 35 SEK     |
 -| -| **Total 307 SEK**|

+You need the Raspberry Pi Pico W to secure a power source for your sensor and to process the data from the sensor (KY-039, which will measure your heart rate) and send it to your computer.
+The breadboard is necessary to connect the sensor with the microcontroller (Raspberry Pi Pico W) using the jumpers.
+Lastly, you will use the USB cable to connect the Raspberry Pi Pico W to your computer.

-Other material that could be found in any house hold (note if you have three  female/female jumper wires, then you don't need these items):
+Other materials that can be found in any household (note: if you have three female/female jumper wires, then you only need a hair band):

-1. A pair of sisors
+1. A pair of scissors
 2. Tape
 3. Any hair band you can find

 ```sequence
 Alice->Bob: Hello Bob, how are you?
 Note right of Bob: Bob thinks